Healing Strategies:

 ALND may have an overall negative impact.
 In general, the benefits of ALND increase with the

-expected severity of adjuvant therapy on QOL CONCLUSION:
+expected severity of adjuvant therapy on QOL.

 Our model quantifies the benefits of ALND and assists decision making by patients and